Home » Destinations » Mauritius » 18 Best Photo Locations in Mauritius: Instagram Spots

 Pont Naturel

-The road leading to Pont Naturel is quite bumpy, so if you don’t have a 4×4 vehicle, I recommend doing a short hike from La Cambuse beach or Le Bouchon beach.
+The road leading to Pont Naturel is quite bumpy, so if you don’t have a 4×4 vehicle, I recommend doing a short hike from La Cambuse Beach or Le Bouchon Beach.

 The hike is very easy and it should take less than 1 hour to get there.
 Alternatively, you can book a quad bike tour and visit other natural attractions nearby.